anvarakhmedov/Group-20/README.md

 # Wright State University: Senior Design Group 20

 This repo holds the project files for the Smart Light Controller.
-All file locations must stay in their current directories if this project is downloaded.
+All file locations must stay in their current directories if this project is downloaded; simply, download the 'ble' directory making sure that all the successive files/directories are in the correct locations as seen here.
 Run server_setup.py once all files are downloaded.
 Note that you must use a bluetooth smart bulb and not a wi-fi smart bulb.

 Parts used in this project:
 Raspberry Pi 4B (used to run server_setup.py)